Shuyib/mentorship-workflow/README.md

 [] Cell explorer and adaptation of work to bioinformatics.
 [] Exploring human 16S rRNA replicating study with investigator methods.
 [] Kenya kombucha versus United States(Oakland, California) Kombucha.
+[] Epidermic scanner: Use a couple of sources to determine when the next outbreak of certain disease will occur.
+[] Resume scanner: Use webscraping and NLP to determine what are skills a candidate is lacking to be on the bleeding edge of the workforce.

 # Life compass
 This is basically what do you want to do, how can you sustain what you want to do and how can you foster a growth mindset.
 Don't write it here.
 Please do that somewhere else safe.